-Requirements to display health information or warnings and/or purchase age information for vaping products may be set out in regulations.
+Requirements to display health information or warnings and/or purchase age information for vaping products are set out in the regulations.
 This may in due course require retailers to display signage or information in their premises, on any automatic vending machines and/or their websites.

 From 11 February 2022, all vaping and smokeless tobacco products (notifiable products) must be notified before they can be sold in New Zealand.

 This means retailers are prohibited from selling vaping products or smokeless tobacco products that:

 - do not have a current notification, unless it has been less than 3 months since the notification expired and there are no current safety concerns with the product

 - do not comply with any product safety requirements set in regulations